This article was updated February 2021.

 Negotiate the Vendor Contract

-There’s a lot of coordination at this level; some companies opt to work with an implementation partner that can coordinate between the technical and business sides.
-This might include:
+There’s a lot of coordination at this level; some companies opt to work with an implementation partner that can coordinate both the technical and business sides.

 We're Here to Help